-This 3-day training will prepare group leaders to lead the 16-18 session school age program (ages 6-12 years).
+This training will prepare group leaders to lead the 16-18 session school age program (ages 6-12 years).
 The training teaches the following content: special time (play), academic, social and emotional coaching, praise and incentives, rules and responsibilities, limit setting, prosocial discipline, problem solving and ways to foster homework completion and after school monitoring.
 In addition, ways to support children’s learning at school guides the progression of the course and the order of the content building blocks.
 Group leaders already trained in the version of BASIC training that includes early School Age (ages 6-8) may receive a 1-day supplemental training workshop for using the School Age program with parents of children ages 9-12.

-The curriculum uses two of Webster-Stratton’s books as the text for group leaders: The Incredible Years: A Troubleshooting Guide for Parents of Children Aged 2-8 Years Old and Collaborating With Parents to Reduce Children’s Behavior Problems.
+The curriculum uses two of Webster-Stratton’s books as the text for group leaders: The Incredible Years: A Troubleshooting Guide for Parents of Children Aged 2-8 Years Old and Collaborating with Parents to Reduce Children’s Behavior Problems.

 ADVANCED Parent Group Leader Training (ages 4-12)

 This training is designed for experienced group leaders who have already received the BASIC training to offer this 8-12 week parenting course as an adjunct to the basic programs, have run at least one full series of the group sessions, and ideally are also certified group leaders.
 It covers topics such as effective communication skills, anger management, giving and getting support, problem solving with adults and with teachers and family problem solving meetings. *This training is only available for participants who have previously attended a Basic Parent Group Leader Training

 Attentive Parenting® Group Leader Training (ages 2-6)